shan8851/project-manager/README.md

 I would like to thank The Net Ninja for providing the information for this via a YouTube tutorial.

+You can view the app, deployed on Firebase [here](https://project-manager-2651d.firebaseapp.com/)

 ### What's Involved

 This is a full stack application using React and Redux on the frontend with the backend services managed by firebase, for this I have setup a firebase db, firebase authentication and implemented cloud functions, which is just javascript that is kept on the cloud.